arslanbisharat/Conference-Project/README.md

 ## Acknowledgments

-- To Cindy Shin and her project CC Global Summit 2015, in which I based to make this project, yo can check the original material here: [Cindy Shin CC Global Summit 2015](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+- To Cindy Shin and her project CC Global Summit 2015, in which I based to make this project, you can check the original material here: [Cindy Shin CC Global Summit 2015](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)